A Strong Foundation

 How other adults in your child’s life can help her manage the greatest behavior issues and challenges of ADHD.

-Your attention deficit hyperactivity disorder (ADHD) child’s teacher is checking her backpack at the end of the day to make sure he has the books he needs to do his homework.
+Your attention deficit disorder (ADHD or ADD) child’s teacher is checking her backpack at the end of the day to make sure he has the books he needs to do his homework.
 A progress chart has improved her behavior with friends, and a set routine has made all the difference at home.
 With these accommodations in place, your child is thriving.

 Then a “down time” comes along.
 The class begins a special project, school closes for vacation, or your family visits a relative.
 The change in routine causes your child to revert to previous problematic behavior.
 At this point, family members and teachers seem to “forget” that this child has a disorder, or they may believe that the modifications previously in place have “cured” your son “for good.”